 Nominator/Owner/PCHS: confirms names and dates on plaques (maximum 176 characters for building name)

-PCHS: orders plaques (8” x 11”) from Erie Landmark and allow 6-8 weeks for delivery
+PCHS: orders plaques (8” x 11”) from Franklin Bronze Plaques and allow 5-7 weeks for delivery

 PCHS: notifies owner when plaque has arrived and schedule pick-up